juletopi/The_Content-Cove_Project/README.md

 <div align="center">

 • Repository of my project called "**The Content-Cove**", a fictitious \
-website for trailers and synopses of movies, games and anime.
+website for trailers and synopses of movies, games, anime and much more!
 </div>

 <div align="center">